AmIACatPurr/PortSwigger/README.md

 This repository houses **custom Python automation scripts** to solve labs in seconds—proving that understanding raw protocol mechanics always beats waiting on a progress bar.

+⚠️ Disclaimer
+All scripts, payloads, and write-ups in this repository are created strictly for educational purposes and legal security research on authorized environments like PortSwigger Web Security Academy.